-Infrastructure Project Management and Finance (IPMF) Fellows Program
+Infrastructure Project Management and Finance (IPMF) Certificate Program

 This certificate program is designed for students who are interested in working in the infrastructure space in planning, finance, project management, and/or operations role, and/or who want to gain a deeper understanding of issues related to infrastructure.

 The IPMF program is open to all Cornell graduate students with an interest in infrastructure.

 Note: Brooks MPA Students do not need to be in the Science Technology and Infrastructure concentration to earn this certificate.

 Applications include the following materials to be sent electronically to John Foote at email@example.com:

 Applications will be accepted until October 12, 2022 and notifications will be made on or before October 21.